ericmedvet/2d-robot-evolution/README.md

 Values for `popFunctions` and `individualFunctions` are of type `NamedFunction` (i.e., functions with a name) and can be built as described [here](assets/builder-help.md#package-namedfunction).
 Each function in `popFunctions` is applied to the population at the given EA iteration, whereas each function in `individualFunctions` is applied to the best individual of the population.

-[`listener.telegram()`](assets/builder-help.md#builder-listenertelegram) sends updates about the current run via telegram.
+[`listener.telegram()`](assets/builder-help.md#builder-listenertelegram) sends updates about the current run via Telegram.
 In particular, at the end of each run it sends a plot of the fitness during the evolution and zero or more videos of the best individual found upon the evolution performing the tasks described in `tasks`, not necessarily including the one using to drive the evolution.
-This listener requires a `chatId` and a telegram botId that has to be the only content of a text file located at `botIdFilePath`.
+This listener requires a `chatId` and a Telegram botId that has to be the only content of a text file located at `botIdFilePath`.

 #### Examples of experiment files